 For the most common ground, lack of parental care, children and young people of all ages were referred but numbers generally decreased with age.
-More children were referred in the first year of their life than any other age (703).
-This was 15.2% of the children and young people referred on this ground.
+More children were referred in the first year of their life than any other age (629).
+This was 15.0% of the children and young people referred on this ground.

-The number of children and young people referred under 'close connection with person who has carried out domestic abuse' again generally decreased with age, with very young children more likely to be referred on this ground, with more referred in the first year of their life than any other age (347).
-This was 15.7% of children and young people referred on this ground.
+The number of children and young people referred under 'close connection with person who has carried out domestic abuse' again generally decreased with age, with very young children more likely to be referred on this ground, with more referred in the first year of their life than any other age (323).
+This was 12.1% of children and young people referred on this ground.

-Other common grounds of referral such as 'victim of Schedule 1 offence' and 'exposure to persons whose conduct likely to be harmful to child' were common throughout the childhood years but were highest for 14 year olds and 13 year olds respectively.
+Other common grounds of referral such as 'victim of Schedule 1 offence' and 'exposure to persons whose conduct likely to be harmful to child' were common throughout the childhood years but were highest for 14 year olds.